-- (3) Lead/Ball Finish Orderable Devices may have multiple material finish options.
+- (3) MSL, Peak Temp. -- The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) Lead/Ball Finish Orderable Devices may have multiple material finish options.
 Finish options are separated by a vertical ruled line.
-Lead/Ball Finish values may wrap to two lines if the finish value exceeds the maximum column width. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device - (5) Multiple Device markings will be inside parentheses.
+Lead/Ball Finish values may wrap to two lines if the finish value exceeds the maximum column width. - (5) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device - (6) Multiple Device markings will be inside parentheses.
 Only on Device Marking contained in parentheses and separated by a "~" will appear on a device.
 If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.